openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

 ## Classifying Documents with Long Texts
-Notice that when the original "context" (text from the url) do not fit the model input (128 for the Bert-Base), the demo reshapes model to maximum sentence legth in the "context".
+Notice that when the original "context" (text from the url) do not fit the model input (128 for the Bert-Base), the demo reshapes model to maximum sentence length in the "context".

 ## Demo Performance
 Even though the demo reports inference performance (by measuring wall-clock time for individual inference calls),